oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

     ![Sign in as SECASSESSMENT user](./images/sign-in.png "Sign in as SECASSESSMENT user")

-14. Go to SQL under Development again, and now you are signed as SECASSESSMENT in Web SQL Developer.
+14. Go to SQL under Development, and now you are signed as SECASSESSMENT in Web SQL Developer.
 Right click on the OCISECURITYCENTER table and select REST --> Enable…

     ![Enable...](./images/enable.png "Enable...")